Sign changes of Fourier coefficients for holomorphic eta-quotients: Preliminaries

-One can use the Euler--Maclaurin summation formula (see \cite[(44)]{ZagierMellin}) to determine the behavior of the Eisenstein series at $0$. \begin{lem} Suppose that $k\geq 2$ and $p$ is an odd prime.
-Then $L_{k,p} E_{k,\chi_1,\chi_{(\frac{-1}{p})p}}$ has constant term $1$ at the cusp $i\infty$ and vanishes at the cusp $0$. \end{lem} In addition to the holomorphic Eisenstein series, we also require the quasimodular Eisenstein series of weight $2$, with $\sigma(n):=\sum_{d\mid n} d$,
+Using the Euler--Maclaurin summation formula (see \cite[(44)]{ZagierMellin}), one can determine the behavior of the Eisenstein series at $0$. \begin{lem} Suppose that $k\geq 2$ and $p$ is an odd prime.
+Then $L_{k,p} E_{k,\chi_1,\chi_{(\frac{-1}{p})p}}$ has constant term $1$ at $i\infty$ and vanishes at $0$. \end{lem} In addition to the holomorphic Eisenstein series, we also require the quasimodular Eisenstein series of weight $2$, which, for $\sigma(n):=\sum_{d\mid n} d$, is defined by

 The Eisenstein series $E_2$ is not modular, but it has a natural ``modular completion''